cheminfo/openchemlib-js/Documentation.md

 ### molecule.getIDCode()

-Returns the ID Code if the molecule
+Returns the ID Code if the molecule.

 ### molecule.getIDCoordinates()

-Returns a string representation of the coordinates of the atoms in the molecule
+Returns a string representation of the coordinates of the atoms in the molecule.

 ### molecule.getIDCodeAndCoordinates()